viviandotdev/ObsidianVault/10 Sources/The Design Mode for Claude Code....md

 use the ui-design guidelines prompt with the above
 ```
 *   **Code Structure:** Provide HTML and associated styling within a single code block.
-All CSS styles must be placed directly within the `style` attribute.
+Default to using tailwind  All CSS styles must be placed directly within the `style` attribute.
 *   **Response Format:** Begin with a textual response, then provide the code, and conclude with a final response.
 *   **Prohibited Mentions:** Do not mention tokens, Tailwind, or HTML in your response.
 *   **Document Structure:** Always include the `<html>`, `<head>`, and `<body>` tags.